 Dr. Oskar Skarsaune and Dr. Reidar Hvalvik completed the first volume of research, Jewish Believers in Jesus: The Early Centuries, which covered the first 500 years of church history.
 It was published in 2007, to wide acclaim.
-Volume 2 is currently underway.
+Volume 2 was published online in 2022, and can be accessed here.
 We plan to complete the project with a third volume covering the modern era.

 List of Publications